-- The Industrial Assistance Fund requires firms to create at least 50 jobs in urban counties and pay 110% of urban county average wage or 110% of the rural county average wage - Approval from local economic development authorities is required
+- The Industrial Assistance Fund requires firms to create at least 50 jobs in urban counties and pay 110% of urban county average wage or 110% of the rural county average wage.
+Approval from local economic development authorities is required. - EDTIF Tax Credit provides up to 30% tax credit if firms creating at least 50 jobs in urban counties and pay 110% of urban county average wage or 110% of rural county average wage.

 Investment credit: Life Science and Technology Tax Credits allows 35% of the investment if invest at least \$25,000 and not have more than a 30% ownership interest in the business entity at the time of investment.
-New Market Tax Credit program is an effective tool used to attract private capital investment
+New Market Tax Credit program is an effective tool used to attract private capital investment.